rekm/DirSurveiller/README.md

 Development:
 ------------

-Get all of the project inc
+Get all of the project including submodules

   git clone --recursive https://github.com/rekm/DirSurveiller.git

 Currently there are makefiles strewn about